The Last Kingdom Season 4 Release Date | Netflix cast, story & trailer - Mash Viral

 Netflix also confirmed this star from Prime Suspect 1973 Stefanie Martini will join the cast as Eadith, “Aethelred’s New Conquest of Love”.

-Jamie Blackley (The Halcyon, If I Stay) is added to the cast as Aethelred’s new right man Eardwulf.
+Jamie Blackley (The Halcyon, If I Stay) is included as Aethelred’s new right man Eardwulf in the cast.

 Is there a trailer for Season 4 of The Last Kingdom?